AntonioCoppe/BethanysPieShopHRM/README.md

 # Bethany's Pie Shop HR

-This is an HR management Software developed while learning about the C# Methods Creation and manipulation
+This is an HR management Software developed while learning about the C# Value types and Reference Types

 Table of Contents: